nobl9/terraform-n9-export-aws/README.md

 # Export from Nobl9 module

-This repository contains a set of modules in the modules folder for deploying exporting data from the Nobl9 application to object storage and further integration for them using Terraform.
+This repository contains a set of Terraform modules in the modules folder for setup a data export from the Nobl9 application to object storage and further integration.

 ## How to use this module

-- The [modules](./modules) folder contains several standalone, reusable, production-grade modules that you can use to deploy exporting data from Nobl9 to AWS S3 and set up a further integration with Snowflake.
+- The [modules](./modules) folder contains several standalone, reusable, production-grade modules that you can use to setup a data export from Nobl9 to AWS S3 and set up a further integration with Snowflake.

 - The [root folder](./) is an example of how to use modules to export data from Nobl9 to S3 bucket and set up a further integration with Snowflake.<br>